 There are a few reasons why those with asthma are more likely to develop cavities or gum disease:

 - Asthmatics tend to breathe through their mouths.
 This can dry out the mouth, causing xerostomia.
-Saliva washes out the mouth and helps clean the teeth, and if there is not enough saliva, bacteria can grow more easily.
+Saliva washes out the mouth and helps clean the teeth, and if there isn’t enough saliva, bacteria can grow more easily.
 In addition, children with dry mouths are typically given a higher quantity of sugary drinks, which can linger on the teeth and lead to cavities as well.
 Read more about dry mouth in Bad Breath 101 – An Interview With Dr. Katz.

 - Asthma treatment can also cause the mouth to become dry, leading to both cavities and gingivitis.
 Xerostomia is a common side effect.
 Read more about how you can prevent this in Cheap Dental Solutions for Dry Mouth Syndrome.